Exploring Paths of Hope: 36th Annual Infertility, Adoption, & Family Building Summit

 Taking Control of Your Path: Intentional Decision Making about Medical Treatment, Adoption, and Ending Treatment

 Are you at a fork in the road?
-When faced with infertility, you have three paths: build your family via medical treatment or adoption or end your quest to become parents.
+When faced with infertility, you have three paths: build your family via medical treatment, adoption, or end your quest to become parents.
 This session will help you pause and be intentional about which path or paths to take.

 Speakers: Dr. Deborah Simmons, PhD, LMFT – partners (in)fertility, and individuals/couples who will share their journeys